-The Journal of Industrial Ecology (JIE) is pleased to announce the establishment of two annual prizes for best papers.
+The Journal of Industrial Ecology (JIE) awards two annual prizes for best papers.
 One prize is for a junior author and one for a senior author.
 The goal of the prizes is to recognize and promote high quality scholarship in industrial ecology.
-A Best Paper Prize Committee has been established to administer the prize and evaluates nominated papers.
+A Best Paper Prize Committee administers the prize and evaluates nominated papers.
 The selected papers in both categories are awarded Graedel Prizes, named for Professor Thomas E. Graedel in recognition of the vital and long‐lasting contributions he has provided to the scientific development of industrial ecology (IE).

-The Journal of Industrial Ecology (JIE) has established two annual prizes for best papers:
+The Journal of Industrial Ecology (JIE) awards two annual prizes for best papers:

 - The JIE Junior Author Best Paper Prize